evandongen/angular2-xliff-diff/README.md

 As you can see in the unit test the main method returns an object with the deleted and added messages.
 You can use this object to write to a file if you instead of using the standard out.

 Usage:
  * Build the project with maven, eg. `mvn clean package`
  * Run the jar in your target folder: `java -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`
  * Or run the jar in your target folder with custom file paths: `java -DlatestFile=/path/to/your/latest-file.xlf -DpreviousFile=/path/to/your/previous-file.xlf -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`

 Or you can just clone the project and run the `I18nDiffApplication` in your favorite IDE and modify the default files in src/main/resources.

+### Update 21 February 2017

+When starting with some 'real' translations I noticed a few problems.
+One of them was that the id changes based on changed content, even for a space or tab.
+Very annoying.
+That caused changed items to be displayed in the added and removed output with different keys.
+I've changed the code to only support ONE note in a trans unit which was already the case in my code.